Empowering Others Through Education

 - Be interested in pursuing a degree in social justice, immigration rights, criminal justice, civil rights, or another program that advances justice for others.

 This scholarship provides one $1,000 award to one student for either the fall or the spring semester.
-The scholarship recipient will be notified of their award by January 15, 2023 for the Spring 2023 scholarship award.

 Past Scholarship Recipients